CBSE Subject wise detail Syllabus of Class 8

 4. Science

-The Science syllabus is divided into Physics, Chemistry, and Biology, with an emphasis on developing scientific temperament through theory and practical work.
+The Science syllabus is divided into Physics, Chemistry, and Biology, with an emphasis on developing a scientific temperament through theory and practical work.

 • Physics: Force and pressure, friction, sound